hytonylee/Quiz-Manager/README.md

 # Project Overview

-This side is designed to act as a training ground for users to hone their coding development skills.
+This site is designed to act as a training ground for users to hone their coding development skills.
 Users can compete quizzes to earn points and badges to work their way up the leaderboard.

 # Setup